 - Use high-quality cables.
 Use only video cables that are made with 75-ohm coaxial cable and connectors.
-For high-resolution video, use low-loss video cables. - Minimize cable length as much as possible.
-For video cables longer than 6 m (20 ft), use low-loss coaxial cables. - Do not run audio or video cables next to power or network cables.
+For high-resolution video, use low-loss video cables.
+For standard audio, use audio cables that are shielded.
+For digital audio, use 75-ohm coaxial cables. - Minimize cable length as much as possible.
+For video cables longer than 6 m (20 ft), use low-loss coaxial cables.
+For standard audio cables longer than 6 m (20 ft), use 12-gauge wire. - Do not run audio or video cables next to power or network cables.
 If they must cross, cross them at 90 degrees. - If you are installing cables in walls, use cables with necessary approvals, such as Underwriters Laboratories (UL) approval. - If you are running cables above a dropped ceiling, you must use plenum-rated cables if the space above the ceiling is open to the space above other rooms.
 You must use plenum-rated cables if you are running cables in a duct. - Before installing cables permanently, check the setup with the final cables in the open.